Freedom First Party

 Ambitious plans were laid out to progress to the Quattriterre region and southern coast until full military control was established.
 By month four, he realized that dissent hadn't ended with him.
 To quash it, he instituted purges.

-Map showing Party-occupied area (2 provinces).
+Map showing Party-occupied area (2 provinces, in yellow).

 The first round of purges was aimed at the intelligentsia; those with the academic and worldy knowledge to challenge Party decrees.
 To prevent revolt, Neill branded them as enemies of the state, who threatened their harmonious coexistence, Hierarchy loyalists who wanted to disrupt a peaceful transfer of power.
 Philosophers, historians, regional mayors, journalists, Family allies, and other community influences were given two options: discretional relocation or reeducation classes.